Do you love to read?

 - Legal documents

-By selecting at least one niche, you can quickly hone your skills and become an expert in the field.
-With that move, you can raise your rates faster than if you were simply operating as a generalist.
-If you’re not getting as much work as you would like, just grab another niche, and start advertising your services for that one, too.
+By specializing in a niche, you can quickly hone your skills and become an expert in the field.
+This allows you to raise your rates faster than the “one size fits all” proofreader.
+Start with one niche, then if you’re not getting as much work as you would like, consider offering your services to professionals in a related subniche.

 - Associated Press (AP)